redhat-cip/software-factory/docs/deploy.rst

 Deploy with Nova
 ................

-When Heat is not avaiable, SF can also be deployed manually using the following process:
+When Heat is not available, SF can also be deployed manually using the following process:

 * Start the instance and open an admin (root) shell with ssh.
 * Edit the configuration sfconfig.default (Set the domain and admin username/password).